arunmsn/HabitsReel/README.md

 # HabitsReel
 HabitsReel+ - Do or Die

-This is the Github for our new revolutionary app.
+The repo for our new revolutionary lifestyle app.
-Made through the collaboration of multiple governments and multinational organizations.
+Made through the collaboration of Arun, Yogansh, Shariar, and Mauricio.
+Vetted by Vazmagic.